R3Conclave/conclave-core-sdk/README.md

 ### Limitations

+As work in progress, there are plently of issues and features missing, which we plan to address.
+Some of which are:

-Currently only simulation mode works.
-Mock mode should also work, but there's no way interact with the Jep interpreter without using reflection.
-Also it assumes you have all the necessary tools installed locally, such as Python, pip and Gramine, and most likely it will only work on the same machine that it was built on.
-We plan to address all these issues!
+* Only simulation mode works.
+Mock mode should also work, but there's no way to interact with the Jep interpreter without using reflection.
+* All the necessary tool, such as Python, pip and Gramine, must be installed locally
+* Most likely the enclave will only work on the same machine that it was built on.
+* Only a single Python file is supported

 ## Exploring the codebase